Ironship/WordHunter/README.md

 - **Built-in texts** — a curated collection of books from Project Gutenberg, tagged with CEFR levels (A1–C1).
 Pick something appropriate for your level and read without second-guessing.
 - **Custom texts** — drop in any text file, pick the language and difficulty.
 Every new reading becomes a fresh vocabulary source.
+- **Edit books** — easily modify the title, author, cover, or even the full text of any added book directly from the library.
 - **Filters & sorting** — search by title/author, filter by reading level, sort by progress or popularity.
 - **Progress cards** — at a glance you see how many words you know, are learning, and still have ahead of you.